andrewheiss/evalf21.classes.andrewheiss.com/content/resource/bayes.markdown

 This difference is important.
 In the world of frequentism, which is what pretty much all statistics classes use (including this one!), you have to compare your findings to a hypothetical null world and you have to talk about rejecting null hypotheses.
 In the Bayes world, though, you get to talk about the probability that your hypothesis is correct rather than the probability of seeing a value in a null world.
 So much more convenient and easy to interpret!

 Bayesian statistics, though, requires a lot of computational power and a different way of thinking about statistics and numbers in general.
 And very few classes teach it.
 Including this one!
-I use Bayesian stats all the time in my own research (see [this](https://www.andrewheiss.com/research/articles/chaudhry-heiss-ngos-philanthropy/) or [this](https://www.andrewheiss.com/research/articles/chaudhry-dotson-heiss-2021/), for instance), but don't teach it (yet!) because nobody else really teaches it and frequentist statistics still rule the policy world, so you need to know them.
+I use Bayesian stats all the time in my own research (see [this](https://www.andrewheiss.com/research/articles/chaudhry-heiss-ngos-philanthropy/) or [this](https://www.andrewheiss.com/research/articles/chaudhry-dotson-heiss-2021/), for instance), but don't teach it (yet!) because nobody else really teaches it and frequentist statistics still rule the policy world, so you need to know it.

 ## Resources